anandsh127/Covid-vacciation-analysis-India/README.md

 # Covid-vacciation-statewise-India
-#Data available in the analysis is from 16th Jan to 7th of June
+Data available in the analysis is from 16th Jan to 7th of June.

-Each and every state's statistics are given corresponding to its latest population estimate
+Each and every state's statistics are given corresponding to its latest estimated population